engJoseSantos/YT-video-downloader-with-python/README.md

 # YT-video-downloader-with-python
-A small script with python to download a youtube video
+A small script with Python to download a Youtube video.
+The user has the exciting option to select their preferred format: .mp4 or .mp3